algolia/instantsearch-android/docgen/src/widgets.md

 If none of these widgets fits your use-case, you can implement your own!

 Any `View` in your Activity implementing [one or more widget interfaces][interfaces] will be picked-up by `InstantSearch` at instantiation.
 Most widgets will implement two methods:
-- `onResults` to be called when new results are received
+- [AlgoliaResultsListener](javadoc/com/algolia/instantsearch/model/AlgoliaResultsListener.html)'s `onResults` to be called when new results are received
-- `onError` to be called when there is an error
+- [AlgoliaErrorListener](javadoc/com/algolia/instantsearch/model/AlgoliaErrorListener.html)'s `onError` to be called when there is an error

-You can also implement the `AlgoliaSearcherListener` interface to get a reference to the `Searcher` used in your search interface.
+You can also implement the [`AlgoliaSearcherListener`](javadoc/com/algolia/instantsearch/model/AlgoliaSearcherListener.html) interface to get a reference to the `Searcher` used in your search interface.
 It will enable your widget to uses the [Searcher's programmatic API][docs-searcher].

 [media-url]: https://github.com/algolia/instantsearch-android-examples/tree/master/media
 [ecommerce-url]: https://github.com/algolia/instantsearch-android-examples/tree/master/ecommerce